Ir para Conteúdo principal

 • Court Data Base

-Aims to facilitate access to courts and extrajudicial proceedings in cross-border situations, by updating information related to Portuguese Courts in the European e-Justice Portal.
+It aims to facilitate access to courts and out-of-court proceedings in cross-border situations by updating information regarding Portuguese courts on the European Justice Portal.

 • Small claims

-Aims to facilitate access to the European cross-border procedure for actions of smaller amounts, reducing costs and duration.
-The claim form is made available by the competent jurisdictional organs on relevant websites and, ideally, through the link to the European e-Justice Portal.
+It aims to facilitate access to the European cross-border small amounts procedures, reducing costs and duration.
+The claim form will be available by the courts and tribunals with jurisdiction over the case on relevant websites, ideally via a link to the European e-Justice Portal.

 • I-support